sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Manually passing ``index.rst``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want control over the gallery (or subgallery) ``index.rst``, you can bypass Sphinx-Gallery creating it from ``README.txt`` by including it in the gallery-source instead of the README.
-If you do this, you are responsible for building your own ``toctree`` in that index or elsewhere that includes the gallery items.
+You can bypass Sphinx-Gallery automatically creating an  ``index.rst`` from a ``README.txt`` in a gallery directory or subdirectory.
+If your ``copyfile_regex`` includes ``index.rst``, and you have an ``index.rst`` in the gallery-source instead of the README, Sphinx-Gallery will use that instead of the index it automatically makes.
+If you do this, you are responsible for adding your own Sphinx ``toctree`` in that index (or elsewhere in your Sphinx documentation) that includes any gallery items or other files in that directory.

 .. _show_api_usage: